 We understand the importance of working to strict deadlines, to the highest Quality, environmental, health & safety standards, and within tight budgets, and can be flexible in responding to your needs and changing circumstances.
 However, because protected species, bird and other ecological surveys are almost always seasonally constrained, contacting us early on in the development process will help you ensure that all required surveys are completed at the correct time, and that development is not delayed, in extreme cases having to wait until the following year.
-Please use our contact form or call to request our attractive seasonal survey planner to help you plan your commissioning of key ecological surveys.
+Please e-mail or call to request our attractive seasonal survey planner to help you plan your commissioning of key ecological surveys.

 BREEAM is a globally recognised method for assessing the environmental design and performance of buildings.
 It is the UK’s property and construction industry standard for sustainable design and evaluating and certifying developments for their environmental performance.
 Our Director Paul Gill has helped the Building Research Establishment (BRE) apply their Strategic Ecology Framework to revise and update the Land Use & Ecology sections of all new BRE standards.
 The Land Use and Ecology section of BREEAM assessments can gain developers and building owners and managers extra credits towards a BREEAM Assessment without significant cost increases, and could mean the difference for example between a “Very Good”, an “Excellent” and an “Outstanding” rating.

 What ESS Ecology can do for you: